sir-dunxalot/ember-radio-buttons/README.md

 ### With Icons

-You can easily add icon classes to each radio button if you are styling them to look like [buttons with icons](http://1.bp.blogspot.com/-Ahtwu79kQGo/UWujNAOZCMI/AAAAAAAAZPI/fCAwZcxT5uw/s1600/Amazing+Social+Media+Buttons+With+CSS.JPG)
+You can easily add your icon classes to each radio button if you are styling them to look like [buttons with icons](http://1.bp.blogspot.com/-Ahtwu79kQGo/UWujNAOZCMI/AAAAAAAAZPI/fCAwZcxT5uw/s1600/Amazing+Social+Media+Buttons+With+CSS.JPG)

 In your view: